ranja-sarkar/GD/README.md

 <img width="149" alt="0" src="https://github.com/user-attachments/assets/71f249d0-1df0-429f-843a-9ac8936d3d92">

-It tells us that with a too low learning rate, the algorithm may reach the maximum permissible number of iterations before reaching the minimum point, whereas it may not converge (or may diverge completely) with a too high learning rate.
+With too low a learning rate, the algorithm may reach the maximum permissible number of iterations before reaching the minimum, whereas it may not converge or may diverge completely with a too high learning rate.

 Selecting the appropriate learning rate is crucial in achieving an optimally performing model.

 <img width="316" alt="1" src="https://github.com/user-attachments/assets/453a37ea-469a-4373-8a79-ad2589a2e957">